drminnaar/azure-dotnet-examples/README.md

     A basic example that demonstrates some of the common operations used to interact with CosmosDB.

+- Azure Service Bus

+  - [Azure Service Bus - One Way Messaging]

+    A basic example that demonstrates how to create a producer that sends messages to a service bus queue, where a consumer receives the message from the queue and processes the message.

 ---

 [Wonderland Weather .NET 6 Web API]: https://github.com/drminnaar/azure-dotnet-examples/blob/main/active-directory/WonderlandWeatherApi/README.md